The Ming tombs of Beijing

 - Emperor Jianwen (1377-1402?)
 Jianwen was Hongwu's grandson and chosen successor but was opposed by the future Emperor Yongle and a civil war for succession broke out.
 The fate of Emperor Jianwen is unknown.
 Yongle sent out search parties to check whether he had sought exile in a foreign land.
 He may instead have become a Buddhist monk to evade his uncle.
 In any case his date of death and burial place are unknown.

 - Emperor Jingtai ➚ (1428-57 r.
-1450-7) is buried by Western Hills not the Ming Tombs the reason for this denial of burial rights is a sad tale.
-Jingtai's elder brother Zhengtong became Emperor in 1436 but he was captured by the Mongol leader Esen Khan ➚ and held captive.
-Jingtai assumed the mantle as emperor but when Zhengtong was released he refuse to give up rule to his brother, instead he held him prisoner for over six years.
+1450-7) is buried near the Western Hills not the Ming Tombs; the reason for this denial of burial rights is a sad tale.
+Jingtai's elder brother Zhengtong became emperor in 1436 but he was captured by the Mongol leader Esen Khan ➚ and held captive.
+Jingtai assumed the mantle as emperor but when Zhengtong was released he refused to give up rule to his brother, instead he held him prisoner for over six years.
 Jingtai had no male heir and when he died it was Zhengtong's son who became the next Emperor Chenghua ➚.
-Not surprisingly Chenghua did not honor the life of the uncle who imprisoned him so he was given a modest non-Imperial burial at the Western Hills ➚.
+Not surprisingly Chenghua did not honor the life of the uncle who had imprisoned him so he gave him a modest non-Imperial burial at the Western Hills ➚.

 Changling tomb of Emperor Yongle